Sophia Bracy Harris

 Throughout the 1960s and 1970s Richard was active in the civil rights and anti-war movements.
 From 1970 to 1982 he helped found and lead the New American Movement, a democratic socialist organization involved in many local organizing efforts, including housing, energy and unemployment.
 Richard also became involved in community environmental health organizing.
 During the 1980s Richard was involved in disarmament and anti-intervention activities.
 He was Director of the Coalition for a New Foreign and Military Policy and Nuclear Times magazine.
 He also served as Director of the Institute for Policy Studies and was a co-founder of the Study Circles Resource Center.

 Richard is a board member of the Center for Social Inclusion, the Philanthropic Initiative for Racial Equity, the See Forward Fund, and the One World Fund.
 He is an advisor to the Solidago Foundation.
-As a CCC fellow, Richard will focus on writing a number of pieces for publication and distribution to social movement leader that build on his past work at GPP.
-He will also explore the development of a political education curriculum and support and engage with the CCC economic justice team, capitalizing on possible synergies and overlap with his ongoing work.
+As a Community Change fellow, Richard will focus on writing a number of pieces for publication and distribution to social movement leader that build on his past work at GPP.
+He will also explore the development of a political education curriculum and support and engage with the Community Change economic justice team, capitalizing on possible synergies and overlap with his ongoing work.

 Our Fellowship Programs tap the special strengths of leaders at various stages in their careers, including both seasoned professionals who bring expertise in specific areas and young people eager to get started in the social justice field.